 Have the client supine on the massage table.

-Perform a quick overall body stretch including arms across the chest, knees up to chest, hip circles, IT band stretch and hamstrings stretch.
+Perform a quick overall body stretch, including arms across the chest, knees up to the chest, hip circles, IT band stretch, and hamstrings stretch.

 Place a hot pack under the client’s neck.

 Place a cold pack across the client’s chest.